 How Many People Have Primary

 Primary immunodeficiency diseases were once thought to be rare, but now as a group, they are considered more common.2 As PI awareness with physicians continues to grow and better diagnostic tools are available, more people are getting diagnosed.5

-In a 2007 Immune Deficiency Foundation (IDF) survey, it was estimated that a quarter million people in the United States have been diagnosed with PI,6,7 and many more have not yet been diagnosed—at least half a million, according to an estimate by the National Institutes of Health.8
+In a 2005 Immune Deficiency Foundation (IDF) patient survey, it was estimated that a quarter million people in the United States have been diagnosed with PI.6,7

 Primary Immunodeficiency Symptoms

-Susceptibility to infections is one of the most common symptoms of PI.1 However, the symptoms can vary, and they can be mistaken for common infections, since even healthy people without PI can get sick frequently.9
+Susceptibility to infections is one of the most common symptoms of PI.
+However, the symptoms can vary, and they can be mistaken for common infections, since even healthy people without PI can get sick frequently.8

 This is one of the reasons it can be difficult to diagnose PI.
 In fact, according to the 2007 IDF survey, a PI diagnosis can take about 12.4 years from the time symptoms begin.6

 Once thought to be a child's disease, we now know that PI can be diagnosed at any age.2 When testing for PI, doctors will ask about your family history and do a physical exam.
 They also will order blood and skin tests to check if your blood cells, antibodies, and immune system are working properly.
 These tests are important for your doctor to confirm a diagnosis of PI and the type of PI you have.8

 If left untreated, PI can lead to reoccurring infections, and in severe cases, can even lead to damage in organs like the lungs or ears.2,8 There are several medical treatments available to help people with PI manage their condition.
 Talk to your doctor to find the treatment that's best for you.
 You can learn about a few different types of immunoglobulin treatments in our Shire Treatments section.